Table of Contents

-Check the Spreadsheet on the test result.
+Check the spreadsheet for the test result.
 If you see the results of the task on the spreadsheet, everything is fine and Zap is ready to be published.
 You can finalize the process by pressing the Publish Zap button.

-Publishing will save your configuration and start to automate your work.
-Thus, the result of each created task will be automatically transferred to the spreadsheet.
+Publishing will save your configuration and start automating your work.
+Thus, the result of each task created will be automatically transferred to the spreadsheet.

 Zapier integration is ready and on now.
 You can use alternative ways to create tasks in Outscraper.
-A task can be created in Outscraper Google Maps Data Scraper and Zapier triggered in each different way.
+A task can be created in Outscraper Google Maps Data Scraper and Zapier triggered in each differents ways.